queens.utils package#

 Parameters:

-weights (np.array) – An array of weights, typically representing the importance weights of samples in a weighted sampling scheme.
+weights – An array of weights, typically representing the importance weights of samples in a weighted sampling scheme.

 Returns:

-float – The Effective Sample Size (ESS) as calculated from the provided weights.
+The Effective Sample Size (ESS)

 Return the appropriate tempering function based on the specified type.